SuperPoke!

 Superpoke! and SuperPoke!
 Pets were virtual goods apps for Facebook and MySpace originally created by Nikil Gandhy, Will Liu, and Jonathan Hsu.
 They launched less than one month after the creation of the Facebook Platform.
 Max Levchin's Slide acquired the application and its creators in 2007, with the application growing to become one of Facebook's most popular applications in terms of monthly active users.
 The application mimicked Facebook's own "poke" feature, adding new actions like smiles, winks, slaps, and “smacking” Facebook friends.
-At one point SuperPoke! allowed users to virtually “stab” friends; Facebook later asked Slide to remove this option.
+At one point SuperPoke! allowed users to virtually “stab” friends; Slide later removed this option following protests from anti-knife crime groups.

 SuperPoke! differentiated itself from other applications by introducing characters such as a sheep, chicken, and penguin.

-Superpoke! was shut down on September 27, 2011 and SuperPoke!
+SuperPoke! was shut down on September 27, 2011 and SuperPoke!
 Pets closed on March 7, 2012.

 Shutdown of SuperPoke!
 Pets and subsequent lawsuit for loss of purchased virtual goods

 In August 2010, Slide was acquired by Google, and almost a year later SuperPoke!
 Pets announced significant changes including removal of gold buying and quests.

 In September 2011, it was announced that SuperPoke!
 Pets would be shut down permanently beginning March 6, 2012.